*Not my content/material* Rights below @

 What talent do you yearn for?
 Either being able to Sing properly or being a fully qualified F1 driver – just to make my dad proud.

 Do you like being complimented?
 I don’t know what to do with compliments so I get awkward when given one.
-I’m that person that instantly tries to think of something I can compliment you on to deflect the situation away from me.
+I’m that person that instantly tries to deflect the situation away from me.
 I cringe thinking about it.
 But yes I do – doesn’t everyone?!

 Do you have a high pain threshold?
 I’d like to think so.
-Although I had my knee taped up after an injury back in April and pulling that off hurt like hell.
-My sister who is a nurse might think otherwise.
+Although I had my knee taped up after an injury back in April and pulling that off hurt sooo bad.
+My sister who is a nurse might disagree with me.

 What books do you recommend most to others?
-The book Honour by Elif Shafak.
-She writes beautifully and the story is all about family and sacrifice, it changed the way I look at love.
+Honour by Elif Shafak, Small Island by Andrea Levy and The Kite Runner by Khaled Housseini.
+They are about honour and sacrifice and true friendship, and they all changed the way I look at love.

 Which has been the hardest lesson to learn?
-Not to take things personally.
+I think it would be not to take things personally.
 Why do I always do that?
-And how to let go of things, that’s always tough.
+And how to let go, that’s always tough.